amadeuio/knights-travails/README.md

 const startPosition = 33; // the traversal will start from the center of the board
 ```

-Note: The starting position ultimately doesn't affect the shortest path between two squares, so
-we'll just choose the central square for simplicity sake.
+Note: Any starting square can be used.

 **2. Create path**